EugeneDz/blogs-and-podcasts-for-web-developers/README.md

 List of my favorite blogs, newsletters, and podcasts which allow me to stay on top of latest developments of Web Development world.

+## Learning
+- Grow Your Technical Skills with Google: https://techdevguide.withgoogle.com/
+- Thousands of coding lessons to help you improve your skills: https://learn.freecodecamp.org/

 ## Blogs & Articles:
 - dev.to: https://dev.to/
 - Smashing Magazine: https://www.smashingmagazine.com